Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-What are the Disadvantages of a Sole Proprietorship?
+What Are the Disadvantages of a Sole Proprietorship?

-A Sole Proprietor's Personal Assets are Her Business Assets
+Personal Assets Are Business Assets

-Most businesses buy insurance in case they are sued.
-While insurance can help by providing money to settle law suits, it will not always provide full protection.
-Many policies only cover certain kinds of lawsuits, such as personal injury suits, in case someone slips and falls on your property.
-Any other suit, like a collection action from one of your vendors, leaves you on your own.
-Additionally, the money the policy provides may not be enough to cover your damages, which leaves your opponents free to go after your personal assets.
+Most sole proprietors buy business insurance in case they are sued.
+While insurance can help by providing money to settle lawsuits, it will not always offer complete protection.
+Many policies only cover certain kinds of cases, such as personal injury suits, if someone slips and falls on your property.

 The Business Dies With Its Owner

 Courts do not see any difference between a sole proprietorship and its owner.
-So when the owner passes away, the business ends as well unless the owner made a prudent estate plan which allowed the business to continue.
+When the owner passes away, the business ends unless the owner makes a prudent estate plan that allows the company to continue.
+In a corporation, the business is said to have a perpetual existence.
+This means that it will continue until its owners, directors, and shareholders decide to end it.

-Sole Proprietorships Have Fewer Ways to Raise Money
+Sole Proprietorships Have Fewer Ways To Raise Money

-Get Legal Help Setting Up Your Sole Proprietorship
+Get Legal Help Setting up Your Sole Proprietorship

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help